smccord/group2-machine-learning/README.md

   3. Select an _m1.medium_ instance in instance size, and then click "Launch Instance."
   4. Once the instance is "Active," go into the shell either through the Web Shell or via ssh.

-Note: All of the commands below can also be launched from the terminal on your local computer if you have Docker installed.

 ### Set up the docker image and volume ###

   1. Clone the github repo with the relevant dockerfile.